Pornography in the United Kingdom: Legal situation

 The UK has a markedly different tradition of pornography regulation from that found in most other Western countries, which legalised hardcore pornography during the 1960s and 1970s.
 By contrast the UK was almost the only liberal democracy not to do so and the UK's obscenity laws, such as the Obscene Publications Act 1959, remained strict by European standards.
 Other acts of parliament such as the Civic Government (Scotland) Act 1982 and the Video Recordings Act 1984 combined with the Obscene Publications Acts to set the criteria for the types of material that could be publicly accessed and distributed in any form in the UK.
-Together they created an effective ban on the publication, though not possession, of many types of pornography.
+Together they created an effective ban on the publication and distribution, though not possession, of many types of pornography.
 However, this legislation was found to be difficult to enforce due to the vagueness of the legal test of material that "depraves and corrupts".

+Under the Obscene Publications Act, stocks of pornographic magazines are usually confiscated on the judgement of a magistrate rather than their publishers being prosecuted in a court of law.
+The importation of "indecent" materials is prohibited by the 1876 Customs Consolidation Act.
+HM Customs and Excise impounded around 5,600 of such books and magazines in 1960, and by 1969 the figure was over 2 million items.
+The distribution of indecent or obscene materials by post is forbidden under the 1953 Post Office Act.